Optimal Error Analysis of Channel Estimation for IRS-assisted MIMO Systems: Conclusion

 \section{Conclusion}

-This paper addresses the significant gap in theoretical error analysis concerning channel estimation for IRS-assisted MIMO systems.
-By establishing the equivalence between these systems and tensor train-based tensor-on-tensor (ToT) regression, we provide insights into the fundamental factors crucial for the successful recovery of channel matrices.
-Our analysis highlights the pivotal role of the relationship between the number of user terminals or base stations and the number of time slots for ensuring stable recovery.
-Furthermore, we extend our investigation to consider low-rank channel matrices and unknown IRS, enhancing the applicability of our findings.
+This paper addresses the significant gap in optimal error analysis concerning channel estimation for IRS-assisted MIMO systems.
+By establishing the equivalence between these systems and tensor train-based ToT regression, we provide insights into the fundamental factors crucial for the successful recovery of channel matrices.
+Specifically, we have established a theoretical upper bound on the recovery error for the constrained least-squares solution, along with a minimax lower bound for the IRS-assisted MIMO model.
+Our results demonstrate that the recovery error decreases inversely with the number of time slots and increases proportionally with the number of unknown entries in the channel matrices.
+These findings quantify the fundamental trade-offs inherent in IRS-assisted MIMO channel estimation and provide theoretical justification for the observed empirical behaviors.
 Additionally, through our exploration of a multi-hop IRS scheme, we evaluate corresponding recovery errors, shedding light on the performance of such configurations.
-Finally, to validate our theoretical conclusions, we propose and implement two nonconvex optimization algorithms--alternating least squares and alternating gradient descent--demonstrating their effectiveness through experimental results.
+Finally, we validate our theoretical findings through extensive simulations, which consistently align with the derived recovery bounds.

+Building upon the results established in this paper, several important research directions can be identified for further investigation. \begin{itemize} \item An important area for future research involves conducting error analysis on two-way, two-hop IRS-assisted MIMO systems \cite{zheng2021double,han2022double,le2023double}.
+Unlike the one-way multi-hop IRS-assisted model discussed in this paper, the optimization problem in the two-way scenario, where channels between base stations/user terminals and IRSs are accessible, consists of two ToT regression problems.
+Thus, our current analytical approach cannot be directly extended to this setup.

+\item Another important challenge is extending our results to the downlink communication scenario.
+Notably, our recovery guarantees remain applicable in the downlink setting, provided that the RIP holds--achieved by simply interchanging the roles of transmitter and receiver.
+However, as evidenced by prior studies \cite{choi2014downlink,jiang2015achievable,gu2019information,turan2025versatile}, the number of time slots in the downlink can fall below the number of BSs, thereby violating the RIP condition.
+This limitation underscores the necessity of developing new analytical frameworks tailored to the downlink regime.

+\item Furthermore, recent studies have revealed that even when the direct BS–UT link is blocked, the scattering matrix of the direct channel remains nonzero \cite{nossek2024physically}.
+Under specific assumptions, the IRS-assisted MIMO model can therefore be reformulated as in \cite[eq.
+(80)]{nerini2024universal}, which explicitly incorporates the scattering matrix of the reconfigurable impedance network and the IRS reflection (or scattering) coefficient matrix.
+When these matrices are known, our theoretical results remain directly applicable.
+However, in practical scenarios, the scattering matrix is typically unknown and the model includes an inverse operation, which prevents the direct application of our current analytical approach.
+Consequently, extending the error analysis to models without explicit scattering information remains an open and important direction for future work.